A Saddle Point Algorithm for Robust Data-Driven Factor Model Problems: Saddle Point Reformulation and First-Order Algorithm

-It is worth noting that the LMO \eqref{Eq_LMO} is used to find the solution to the inner minimization of the primal-dual reformulation in \eqref{Eq_Our_FM_GeneralDist} as a function of the decision variable of the outer maximization problem.
-The max-min formulation~ \eqref{Eq_Our_FM_GeneralDist} facilitates the development of an optimization algorithm to tackle \eqref{Eq_FM_Convex_App} numerically.
+We note that LMO \eqref{Eq_LMO} is used to find the solution to the inner minimization of \eqref{Eq_Our_FM_GeneralDist} as a function of the decision variable of the outer maximization problem.
+The max-min problem~\eqref{Eq_Our_FM_GeneralDist} facilitates development of an optimization algorithm to tackle \eqref{Eq_FM_Convex_App} numerically.
 The inner minimal value, hereafter referred to as the dual function, is

-Note that the dual function $\dualFunc{\Lambda}$ in \eqref{Eq_dLambda} is indeed the optimal value corresponding to the optimal point of the LMO in \eqref{Eq_LMO}.
-The availability of this oracle motivates us to study the application of first-order algorithms on \eqref{Eq_dLambda}.
-The Lipschitz continuity of the dual function $\dualFunc{\Lambda}$ in \eqref{Eq_dLambda} is a critical regularity condition that ensures the success of the optimization algorithm.
+Note that $\dualFunc{\Lambda}$ in \eqref{Eq_dLambda} is indeed the optimal value corresponding to the optimal point in LMO \eqref{Eq_LMO}.
+The availability of this oracle motivates us to develop a first-order algorithm for \eqref{Eq_dLambda}.
+The Lipschitz continuity of $\dualFunc{\Lambda}$ in \eqref{Eq_dLambda} is a critical regularity condition to ensure the success of the algorithm.
 For instance, if $\dualFunc{\Lambda}$ is Lipschitz continuous and its (sub)gradient is available, then one can use the classical projected gradient ascent with the stepsize proportion to $1/\sqrt{t}$, where $t$ is the iteration count~\cite{shamir2013stochastic}.
-With this in mind, the next result quantifies the Lipschitz constant of the dual function.
+The next result quantifies the Lipschitz constant of $\dualFunc{\Lambda}$.

 \begin{lemma} [Dual function Lipschitz constant] The function $\dualFunc{\Lambda}$, defined in \eqref{Eq_dLambda}, is Lipschitz continuous with the constant $\Lipschitz$, i.e.,

 \end{lemma}